abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 Here $Bool$ is just a shorthand for the function $\forall a. a \to a \to a $ which accepts two values of type $a$ for all $a$ and returns another one.
 We can see that under this definition, $True$ is a function that returns the first $a$, and $False$ is a function that returns the second one.

-Don't believe that these can function as bools?
+Don't believe that these can function as booleans?
 Here is an implementation of the $ifElse$ function:

 $$
 \begin{aligned}